• Skip to primary navigation

 What Do Bachelor Button Seeds Look Like?

-Annual Bachelor Button seeds are approximately 0.5 cm long, are beige in colour, and have small hairlike projections on one end.
-They resemble tiny paintbrushes.
+The seeds are beige in color, and have small hairlike projections on one end, which resemble tiny paintbrushes.

-Bachelor Button seeds- they look like little paint brushes
+Annual bachelor button seeds- they look like little paint brushes

 How To Grow Bachelor Buttons From Seed